SanderRonde/home-automation/README.md

 The board runs C/C++ code which can be found over at the [board-power-driver repository](https://github.com/SanderRonde/board-power-driver).
 Since these boards can use neither long polling nor websockets (some of them can but not all), a sort of makeshift websockets protocol was made.
 It connects to the server and tells it its own IP address.
 The server then sends messages directly to that IP address.
 Of course this only works over a local network but it works surprisingly well.

-When a keyval value changes, a listener is fired which then sends the changed value to the responsible board over the makeshift websockets.
+When a switch value changes, a listener is fired which then sends the changed value to the responsible board over the makeshift websockets.
 The board then changes the state of the data pin of the relay, after which the power goes on or off.

 #### Home-detector